oscillot/reddit-scraper/README.md

 This important part is to create the self.current object and set it to a Download object with a valid url so that the BasePlugin can do its work.

-For example,for non direct imgur links, it looks like this (abridged):
+For example, for non direct imgur links, it looks like this (abridged):

     class ImgurSingleIndirect(BasePlugin):
         def execute(self, candidate):